vlarmet/cppRouting/README.md

 </tr>
 </tfoot>
 </table>
-Here are the plots (in log-log) of query time improvement factor :
+Here are the plots (in log-log) of query time improvement factor of *one to one CH* algorithm compared to bidirectional Dijkstra and NBA :
 ![](README_files/figure-markdown_github/unnamed-chunk-17-1.png)

 As we can see on the plot, the larger is the graph, the higher is the benefit of using contraction hierarchies.
 For OSM Europe, query time can be faster by a factor of 1000 compared to bidirectional Dijkstra and 600 to NBA.

 ##### Distance matrix

-Here are the measurements of contraction time and query time (in second) of contraction hierarchies on different graphs.
+Here are the measurements of query time (in second) of contraction hierarchies on different graphs.
-Matrix are square (i.e the sets of source and target nodes are of equal length)
+We compare *PHAST* and *many to many CH* to Dijkstra algorithm on square matrix (i.e the sets of source and target nodes are of equal length).

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <thead>
 <tr>